 Roland KC-200 - 100W 4-Channel Keyboard Amp

-This is part of the revamped range of keyboard amps Roland released in late 2017, and although the new range was at first slow in gaining traction in the market, the KC-200 is now getting strong reviews and its improved ratings mean that we are happy to recommend it.
+This is part of the revamped range of keyboard amps Roland released in late 2017 which superseded the KC-150.
+Although the new range was at first slow in gaining traction in the market, the KC-200 is now getting strong reviews and its improved ratings meant that we were happy to recommend it.

 In addition to a dynamic mic input for using it as a small PA, it also has a Sub Out jack which allows you to connect it to a powered subwoofer for increased bottom end if its 12" woofer isn't enough for you.

 Note that it doesn't provide phantom power for the mic so it can't be used with condenser mics that require it.

 It is suitable for use as a practice amp but has enough power to be used on stage as a monitor or your main amp at small to medium venues.